jettdlee/java_projects/treasurer/README.md

 # Treasurer
-Initial assignement to get started in java and learn the basics of a java script.
-Calculates the price and volume of a gold cube depending on the users input of the length and price (per cubic centimeter).
+Initial assignment to get started in Java and learn the basics of a Java script.
+Calculates the price and volume of a gold cube depending on the user's input of the length and price (per cubic centimetre).
 Compile and run the 'Treasurer.java' script.